 With Amazon Prime strongly pitted against Netflix, there’s so much the streaming giant has to offer lately.
 It is steadily growing its catalogue of films and TV shows, featuring indie gems and character-driven stories from across languages and genres.
 While Netflix boasts more international content, Amazon has gone big on ramping up its local content library.
 Newer releases have also been making their way to the streaming platform, giving audiences a good mix of blockbuster cinema and thoughtful films to choose from.
-This was especially evident with the Covid-19 pandemic when audiences were no longer able to access traditional methods of watching films.
-Instead, they discovered and duly appreciated hidden gems on Amazon such as Minari and Titli.
+This was especially evident during the pandemic when audiences were no longer able to access traditional methods of watching films.
+Instead, they discovered and duly appreciated hidden gems on Amazon.

 Denis Villeneuve’s Dune is the perfect Hollywood blockbuster, which also provides the welcome relief from the tiring superhero movies.
 In Dune, Villeneuve successfully realizes the epic scale of author Frank Herbert’s vision.
 This is the planned two-part adaptation of Herbert’s first book in the Dune series.
 The film’s sprawling space opera narrative largely revolves around Paul, the gifted heir of House Atreides.

 Villeneuve’s slow-burn narrative brilliantly sets up the Shakespearean tale of power and betrayal.
 Though there aren’t many surprises in the narrative, the grandeur and attention to detail makes it an enthralling experience.
 Like in Arrival and Blade Runner 2049, Villeneuve delivers a satisfying spectacle without following the conventions of modern-day Hollywood features.